Trade School Programs

 Auto Mechanic Certification Options

-• Utah State License: The Utah Division of Occupational and Professional Licensing (DOPL) requires auto mechanics to obtain a state license.
-Requirements include 2 years of work experience, passing a written exam, and completing a background check.
+• Utah State License: The Utah Division of Occupational and Professional Licensing (DOPL) requires auto mechanics to obtain a license to practice in the state.
+Requirements include being at least 18 years old, having a high school diploma or equivalent, completing an approved apprenticeship program or having two years of work experience, and passing a written exam and a practical skills test.
+More details can be found on the DOPL website.

 Get Started Today